-March 8th, 10-11:30, Medford Campus, Location TBD.
+March 8th, rescheduled to the fall, Medford Campus.
 Join us for a panel discussion with Tufts faculty who have given extensive thought to how to facilitate dialogue in their teaching, and who will share what has worked and not worked for them.
-If you are interested, email us: email@example.com
+If you are interested, email us: firstname.lastname@example.org

 The Faculty Fellows Seminar is a semester-long opportunity for faculty who would like to reflect more deeply on their teaching.
 They meet for eight mornings throughout the fall with colleagues from across the University.
 The intent of the seminar is to create a learning community where faculty can reflect on effective teaching to enhance learning. ...